AntonUden/AntonUden/README.md

 ## About me
 I started programming around 2013 when i first found out that you can make plugins for minecraft server that changed the game behaviour and since then i have learned using multiple programming languages and wasy to write code.

+In addition to programming i also have some expirience with networking, server hosting and building computers ([I even won the pc building contest at dreamhack (⌐■_■)](https://www.youtube.com/watch?v=ZYEqT4-H9l0))

 My interests include
 * Backend design
 * Network engineering